Citigroup names James Bindler FX chief

-Citigroup Inc (C.N) named James Bindler the bank's global head of foreign exchange, succeeding Jeff Feig, according to an internal memo.
+June 20 Citigroup Inc named James Bindler the bank's global head of foreign exchange, succeeding Jeff Feig, according to an internal memo.

 Bindler will be responsible for trading, prime brokerage, e-commerce and corporate FX Sales among other things, according to the memo seen by Reuters.